pboutinaud/SHiVAi/README.md

 ## Dependencies

 The deep learning relies on Tensorflow 2.7.13, and a GPU with 16Gb of memory is necessary.
-The preprocessing pipelines are implemented with Nipype and make use of ANTS for image registration.
+The processing pipelines are implemented with Nipype and make use of ANTS for image registration.
 Quality control reporting uses DOG contours from: https://github.com/neurolabusc/PyDog.

 ## Package Installation